KevinLu/bingo/README.md

 ## Getting Started

 Download the .pde files and run it on your own computer.
-Make sure to set up the correct file paths for proper output.
+Make sure to set up the correct file paths for proper output!

+Navigate to `line #437` (Option to output to .PDF) and change the path to desired folder.
+In `pdfCollate` if statement, change the file path and/or file name to match line #437.

 ### Prerequisites